 We have started taking orders by phone or by an online form, if you would like to customize the non-perishable items in your bag of food.
 Those bags of food plus the weekly fresh choices ( produce, dairy, meat) can be picked up when we are open Wednesdays 2 - 5 PM and the 2nd Sat. of the month, 9 AM - Noon.

 BY PHONE: orders can be placed Mondays and Tuesdays, 11 AM - 1 PM and 3 PM - 5 PM.
 Please note that orders can't be left by phone message, they must be placed with a volunteer over the phone during these hours.
-We will soon have an online form, as well.
-The phone number is (507) 895-1115.
+If you call and leave your phone number, we can call you back.

 Phone Ordering: Call us at (507) 895-1115